 Get answers to your questions about Family Law in Alberta

-Does Sharek Logan & van Leenen LLP have lawyers who specialize in Family law?
+Does your Edmonton law firm have lawyers who specialize in Family law?

-Yes, our legal firm has two lawyers, Kristy L. Moore and Matthew Pagels, who have extensive experience handling Family law legal matters, ranging from child custody, divorce and guardianship to separation, spousal support and prenuptial agreements.
+Yes, our law firm has two lawyers, Kristy L. Moore and Matthew Pagels, who have extensive experience handling Family law legal matters, including divorce, separation, child custody, spousal support, emergency protection orders, restraining orders and domestic violence.
 They have built a strong client list in Edmonton and are handling an increasing number of inquiries for legal help from other parts of Alberta.

-Is Sharek Logan & van Leenen LLP a good choice for anyone seeking leading family law lawyers who offer affordable legal fees?
+Is your law firm a good choice for anyone seeking leading family law lawyers who offer affordable legal fees?

 In a dispute over parent's rights, which is considered most important: the mother's rights or the father's rights?